-We just had a fabulous five day-four night trip to Death Valley.
+We had a fabulous five day-four night trip to Death Valley National Park.
 Man, was it hot!
 Even for Death Valley, it was hot.
 It was in the high 90s in March!
 None the less, we discovered that Death Valley for kids and families is a great spring break destination.

-There are so many things to do in death valley that the biggest struggle for us was getting in everything we wanted to do first thing in the morning.
+There are so many things to do in death valley that the biggest struggle for us was getting in everything…first thing in the morning.
 By 11:30, it was blazing.
 But, we carried on, drinking tons of water, slurping electrolytes, slathering sun screen, and hiding beneath big hats.
 Oh, and a dip in the The Ranch at Death Valley (formerly Furnace Creek) pool each afternoon helped.

 Here are some of our favorite things to see, do, and learn in Death Valley.